orionlee/pht_eb_stats2/src/Processing.md

 1. Get ASAS-SN records using Vizier Crossmatch (`xmatch_and_save_asas_sn_meta_of_all_by_tics()`)
 2. Process crossmatch result to find the best match for each TIC (`find_and_save_asas_sn_best_xmatch_meta()`)
-   -  TODO: tyr to consider proper motion / distance, in addition to magnitude
 3. Map variable types in the resulting ASAS-SN meta to `Is_EB`  (`map_and_save_asas_sn_is_eb_of_all()`)

 Note: ASAS-SN variable type is the same as VSX.